FRIDAY

 3:00 While in Falls Village, duck into Bunny Williams' shop 100 MAIN where everything is crafted by local artisans.
 Tuck some cute napkins in your bike basket.
 Then pop over to MARCHE a beautifully curated kitchen shop in an old bank filled with vintage cast iron cookware, dishes and serving pieces.
 A visual jewel box!

-7:00 pm: Dinner at PINK HOUSE in Cornwall and sit on the patio and have a local smash burger and special fries and steelhead crudo while you listen to the frogs (peepers) emerge singing their evening symphony.
+7:00 pm: Dinner at PINK HOUSE in Cornwall and sit on the patio and have a local smash burger with special fries and steelhead crudo while you listen to the frogs (peepers) emerge singing their evening symphony.

 SUNDAY